 Grandma and Grandpa will especially love receiving this cute little reindeer made by their angel grandchild.

-We’re giving you the free printable template so you don’t have to do any of the hard work.
-Just download it, print, and get crafting.
+We’re providing you with a free printable template, so you won’t have to do any hard work.
+Just download it, print it, and get crafting some cute holiday cards.

-It’s ideal for making with preschool, kindergarten, and elementary aged children.
+This reindeer Christmas card craft is ideal for preschool, kindergarten, and elementary-aged children.
 Watch our quick video below to see this craft in action.

 Supplies